now4yreal/linux-kernel-vulnerabilities/README.md

 ## Why?

-Analyze causes of linux kernel vulnerabilitie, to pump out more bug (HOPE)
+Analyze causes of linux kernel vulnerabilitie, to pump out more bugs (HOPE)

 ## How?